immunefi-team/Bounty_Boosts/ZeroLend/28987 - [SC - Medium] Manipulation of governance is possible by minti....md

 # Manipulation of governance is possible by minting to self

-Submitted on Sun Mar 03 2024 22:01:59 GMT-0400 (Atlantic Standard Time) by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 4th 2024 at 04:01:59 UTC by @dontonka for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28987